torisrobloxmarket-lang/Siounsniojsipjns/README.md

     end
 end)

--- Character Lock Render Loop (Permanently looking at nearest target, NO camera change) RunService.Heartbeat:Connect(function()
+-- Character STRICT Lock Render Loop (Permanently looking at nearest target, NO camera change) RunService.Heartbeat:Connect(function()
     -- On Mobile it is permanently on.
 On PC it is toggleable. if RyuConfig.AutoBFChain or isMobilePlayer then